Skip to main content

 Our online courses are intensive, spanning one or more weeks with content and activities designed to provide opportunities for participants to learn about areas of online teaching in which they are most interested.
 The courses are all asynchronous and hosted through the campus LMS, currently Canvas.

-The Introduction to Online Teaching is a fully-online course that provides a pedagogical foundation for Saint Louis University faculty who are new to the online teaching environment.
+The Introduction to Distance Teaching is a fully-online course that provides a pedagogical foundation for Saint Louis University faculty who are new to the online teaching environment.
 By the end of the course, faculty will have a draft design plan for an online course designed to meet the University’s Online Course Design Rubric.

 The two-week course is offered once in the fall, spring, and summer.
 It provides faculty an opportunity to gain the experience of an online “student” and to experience a fully-online course that has been designed to align with the University’s Online Course Design Rubric.